CHAPTER 6 – Waking Up 1962-64

 Escape to Christchurch

 Timaru was a nightmare for Aubynne.
 Poor.
 No friends.
 Very cold.
 Pregnant.
 Toxaemia.
 Lonely.
 Friends visited at times and Aubynne’s mother, Mavis, was a great help in August at Simon Peter’s birth.
-Alec Saunders, who I had met over Capping Day antics, kindly kept a brotherly interest in us.
+Alec Saunders (RIP), who I had met over Capping Day antics, kindly kept a brotherly interest in us.
 Our friendship grew in strength over many years to come.

 One reminder of Timaru we carried with us for 40 years: a console electric heater which we bought after Simon was born.